 He was dumbfounded when he saw it and said: I can't possibly owe this much.

-The shop owner got angry and said: You, I kindly let you buy on credit, and you still deny it; you are too unreasonable.
+The shop owner got angry and said: You, I kindly let you buy on credit, and you still deny it.
+You are too unreasonable.

 I couldn't help but laugh at the scene, and Teacher Guan noticed that I had played a trick.